October 1, 2009

-This annual report is to inform students, prospective students, faculty, and staff of University of Puget Sound security incidents and crime prevention programs and measures.
+This annual report is to inform students, prospective students, faculty, and staff about University of Puget Sound security incidents and crime prevention programs and measures.
+Also included in this report is information about campus fire safety and fire statistics.
 This report meets the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+It also complies with the Higher Education Opportunity Act

 The University of Puget Sound campus is located in a residential community.
 The crime rate on and near campus is historically low compared with most areas of the city.